Identity Politics Explained Simply

 Identity Politics describes identifying with a concept, or being perceived as identifying with a concept, and the social and political implications of that.

 Speaking broadly, this includes identifying with a gender, race, brand, political party, band, values (like a love of liberty), nation, etc.

-If one can identify with with a concept or thing, and especially if there is a sort of shared culture around that concept or thing, and especially when the nature of that culture has political implications, we can describe what arises as “identity politics”.
+If one can identify with with a concept or thing, and especially if there is a sort of shared culture around that concept or thing (either arising from the thing, from the community that identifies with it, or both), and especially when the nature of that culture has political implications, we can describe what arises as “identity politics.”

 TIP: We can say identitarian politics is a synonym for identity politics.
-With that said, the problem with using the terms as synonymous is the “Identitarian movement” already anchored a far-right ideology that identifies with being European, white, and anti-immigrant to this term.
-Here I’ll note that both the Fascists and Communists were big into propaganda and creating “civil religions” out of shared identities and values.
-Terms like this commonly get anchored to left-wing and right-wing movements, but as noted above, there is nothing inherently political or left-wing or right-wing about identity politics as a broad concept.
+With that said, the problem with using those terms as synonymous is that the “identitarian movement” is already anchored a far-right ideology that identifies with being European, white, and anti-immigrant.
+Here I’ll note that both the Fascists and Communists, the collectivist ideologies of WWII, were big into propaganda and creating “civil religions” out of shared identities and values.
+In other words, we can in this sense see identity movements on the far-left and far-right (and in the center).
+This can result in the meaning of identity politics being contextual, either referring to left-wing or right-wing collectivism depending on the rest of the conversation.
+Despite this however, as noted above, there is nothing inherently political or left-wing or right-wing about identity politics as a broad concept.

 Identity Politics as a Civil Religion; the General Concept of Identity Politics

 Identity politics is well thought of as a type of civil religion.

 Its a type of faith based around a specific identity, culture, and set of symbols and properties that groups of people share and connect over.